Netflix's Selena Series Finally Has A Release Date (& It's Soon)

 Selena's sister, Suzette Quintanilla, is a co-producer of the show, and Mexican-Japanese director Hiromi Kamata will helm Part One, consisting of six one-hour episodes.
 Other cast members include Ricardo Chavira as Selena's father, Abraham Quintanilla and Gabriel Chavarria as Selena’s brother AB.
 Julio Macias, Jesse Posey, Hunter Reese Peña, and Carlos Alfredo, Jr. will star as series regulars.

-Watch the teaser trailer for Selena: The Series, on Netflix December 4.
+Watch the teaser trailer for Selena: The Series, on Netflix on 4th December.